claudiologiudice/ML-DL-REVIEW/README.md

 <ul>Database
   <li><a href="https://github.com/claudiologiudice/ML-DL-REVIEW/blob/main/ML_DL_review_articles.db.tar.gz">ML_DL_review_articles.db.tar.gz</a></li>
-  <pre text-align="left">Enable full text searching by creating a virtual table using the fts4 engine.
+  <li><pre>Enable full text searching by creating a virtual table using the fts4 engine.
   <b>Note.</b> These steps are mandatory in order to use any of our scripts that refer to the database.
   <ul>
   <li>Open a terminal and type:</li>